Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** [Pact of the Blade]*

 You can create a Pact Weapon that is a Short-Arm or Long-Arm.
-Firearms created from this invocations can't gain the benefit of any Augmentations.

 ---